Search

 The development of society has raised expectations of what the Swedish Defence University should deliver, he thinks.

-"People no longer need to explain why they are dealing with defense and security issues, but suddenly it is considered to have intrinsic value.
-The Defence University has gone from being a small niche institution in the background to sometimes being seen as an institution that should solve all problems.
+"People no longer need to explain why they are dealing with defence and security issues, but suddenly it is considered to have intrinsic value.
+The Swedish Defence University has gone from being a small niche institution in the background to sometimes being seen as an institution that should solve all problems.
 This poses challenges in everyday work."

 Swedish vital infrastructure is generally resilient, Hans Liwång believes.
 The fact that it is so varied benefits Sweden.